Firepower (1979 film): Production

 Winner says the millionaire character was based on Howard Hughes and Robert Vesco.

 Firepower was filmed in Curaçao, Saint Lucia, Antigua, Brooklyn, New Jersey, New York, Miami, Florida, and Key Largo, Florida.
 Bridgeport, Connecticut.

-Victor Mature makes a cameo at the request of director Michael Winner, who wanted someone instantly recognisable for the role of the one of the richest people in the world.
+Victor Mature makes a cameo at the request of director Michael Winner, who wanted someone instantly recognisable for the role of one of the richest people in the world.
 "I worked for eight hours on one scene," he laughed.

 Winner says he "resented" having O. J. Simpson imposed on him but "now I am happy he was given to me because what he lacks in experience he makes up with in charisma."
 Simpson said "there were times on this movie, I didn't feel comfortable.
 I needed a little more attention from the director to establish my character."

 Reception

 Firepower was an early release from AFD, a new distribution company set up by Lew Grade in association with EMI to distribute their films in the US.